Reframing Chores as Ship Operations

 • Having a Crew that takes pride in their service and training, demonstrating that superlative experience with an attention to detail ensures excellence in outcome.
 Crew are not guest servants.
 They are expert facilitators and educators, to both guests and to each other.

-From 2007-2025 was my goal for having a financially sustainable boutique business.
+From 2007-2025 my goal was to have a financially sustainable boutique business.
 I called this Creative Independence, which had these key goals:

 1. To be my own boss: mastering process, making money directly from work I produce under my own name.